GO BACK

 Choosing the wrong POS can result in stuck ECG claims, denied payment, and lower reimbursement.
 Many practices face repeated POS related claim denials that require dedicated denial review and correction.

+Yes!
+In specific conditions cpt code 93000 requires a modifier to explain the case effectively.
 Modifier 26, modifier TC, modifier 59, modifier 76, modifier 77, and modifier 91 are some of the most common ones.
 These modifiers make it clear who is responsible for each part and stop duplication.

 CMS and AMA CPT guidelines require appropriate modifier use to prevent overlapping claims.
 There must be a medical reason for repeat ECGs.
 It is essential to keep clear records of same-day ECGs, changes in condition, and serial ECGs.